CumulusNetworks/docs/content/guides/nsxt.md

 {{< /tabs >}}

 <!-- vale off -->
-### MLAG Interfaces Configuration - Active-Active LACP LAG N-VDS Uplink Profile
+### N-VDS Active-Active LACP LAG Uplink Profile
 <!-- vale on -->

 If you use the recommended active-active LAG (LACP) N-VDS uplink profile, you must bond the switch downlink interfaces for ESXi into MLAG ports (LACP bonds).

 Then, add the bond interface into the default bridge `br_default` and set its stp and lacp parameters.
 This action also automatically set the MLAG bond as trunk port (VLAN tagging) with all VLANs allowed.

+For more information on how to assign VLANs to trunk ports, see [VLAN-aware Bridge Mode]({{<ref "/cumulus-linux-52/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode" >}}) and [Traditional Bridge Mode]({{<ref "/cumulus-linux-52/Layer-2/Ethernet-Bridging-VLANs/Traditional-Bridge-Mode" >}}).

 {{%notice info%}}
 <!-- vale off -->
-For active-standby ESXi connectivity, do not configure MLAG.
-Follow the instructions under the [Switch Ports Configuration - Non-LAG N-VDS Uplink Profile](#esxi-downlink-ports-configuration---activestandby-n-vds-uplink) section.
+For active-standby (or non-LAG active-active) ESXi connectivity, do not configure MLAG ports and do not use the active-active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.
 <!-- vale on -->
-Do not use the active-active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.
+Follow the instructions under the [N-VDS Non-LAG Uplink Profile](#n-vds-non-lag-uplink-profile) section to configure the switchports.
 {{%/notice %}}

 {{< tabs "TABID0213 ">}}